monsoonmaelstrom/book2/book2.md

 “No. We don’t exactly have the ‘exchange keys’ kind of relationship.”

 “Okay.
 So when you got here last night you knocked and no one answered?
 You didn’t go in?”
-I ask.
+I check.

 “No, I didn’t go in.
 I waited around for a while getting progressively more annoyed, and then left,” she tells me, sounding frustrated.

-I block the door with my body for a moment, pantomiming having a key while I use magic to unlock the door and check if anyone is in there, but the flat is empty.
+I block the door with my body for a moment, pantomiming having a key while I use magic to unlock the door and check if anyone is inside, but the flat is empty.
 I open the door and allow Amelia to enter first, and then lock it behind me as I follow her in.

-“Anything look out of the ordinary?”
-I ask her.
+“Anything seem out of the ordinary?”
+I question.

-“No,” she says softly after glancing over the space briefly.
+“No,” she says softly, after glancing over the space briefly.

 I begin looking around.
 It’s very tidy and very homey.
 It gives off the vibe of the kind of person who would enjoy hosting dinner parties.